 To put this all into perspective, we tell our own story here at NOLS and draw from the recent release of the NOLS FY16 Greenhouse Gas Emissions Footprint Report to explain the nuances of GHG reporting.

-Why do organizations report GHGs (Greenhouse Gas)?
+Why do organizations report GHGs (greenhouse gases)?

 Organizations start GHG reporting for a number of reasons.
 In some countries, reporting is mandated by the government for all organizations or a percentage of the highest polluters.
 Other times, climate mitigation efforts are spurred within an organization when the mission compels it.
 Reporting GHG emissions is frequently good business too, as customers are now demanding climate transparency through reporting.
 Access to more data makes it easier to find data trends and areas for increased efficiency, plus it gives the organization a competitive advantage in the marketplace.